crashoverride777/swifty-rate/README.md

         SwiftyRate.request(forAppID: "Enter your app ID", appLaunchesUntilFirstAlert: 15, from: self) }

-// To test the alert you can set appLaunchesUntilAlert to 0.
+// To test the alert you can set appLaunchesUntilFirstAlert to 0.
 ```

 To get your app ID, login to iTunes connect and go to MyApps-AppInformation and you should see it under General Information.